JvanderStad/Utils/SourceTree/README.md

-# Create a pullrequest on Visual Studio Team Services (VSTS) from SourceTree #
+# Create a Pull Request on Visual Studio Team Services (VSTS) from SourceTree #

 ## :floppy_disk: Setup